mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-You can control all aspects of the output when creating an output plugin instance using `local.output`.
+You can control various aspects of the output when creating an output plugin instance using `local.output`.

-### rootContentPath
+### path

-The root directory for outputting markdown files, required.
+The root directory for outputting Markdown files, a required field.

-### rootResourcePath

-The root directory for referencing resources in markdown files, required.

 ### meta

-Controls the YAML metadata at the top of the markdown.
+Controls the YAML metadata at the top of the Markdown file.

 By default, it outputs the name, creation time, and modification time.